-Michigan Drunk Driving
+Michigan Drunk Charges

 For many people, the first time they set foot in a jail cell or cross the threshold into a courtroom, it will be because of a drunk driving charge.
 It is usually a very stressful and scary time.
 Many Michigan people with no prior criminal record end up facing a judge for the first time because they are charged with being drunk or drugged while they are driving.

 Michigan Law states that a driver over the age of 21 may not have a Blood Alcohol Content (BAC) of more than 0.08.
 Exceeding this legal limit causes a legal presumption that they are too intoxicated to drive legally.
 If the driver is under the age of 21, they are not allowed to drive in Michigan with any quantity of alcohol in their system because Michigan has a zero tolerance policy when it comes to underaged drinking and driving.